Rhode Island Hunting Seasons 2023 [Schedule Update!]

 Note:

-• Young hunters in Rhode Island must be accompanied by a 21-year-old adult with a valid hunting license.
+• Youths must be accompanied by a 21-year-old adult with a valid license.

 • If you are 65 or older or have a permanent handicap, you may get a free permanent license through the DEM Office of Boat Registration and Licensing, any licensing provider, or online.